 A member may have service transferred from one location within the Chugach service area to another by submitting new application information and paying a connect fee as set forth in the applicable Schedule of Fees.
-The connect fee will be reduced if the member reads the meter at the new location and provides an accurate meter read within two working days of requesting the transfer of service.
-The fee reduction will not be granted if an inaccurate or untimely meter read by the member mandates a visit to the member's premise by Chugach.
-The connect fee for transfer of service will be included in the next billing cycle.
+The connect fee for transfer of service will be included in the D next billing cycle.